 But Arun refused to allow the artist within him to die.
 If he couldn’t create life-like paintings from oils and watercolors, then maybe he could use a sewing machine and thread.

 But how could a person do free-hand painting with a sewing machine?
 No one had ever heard of such a thing before.
 Yet, by devoting many hours in the evenings, Arun finally perfected a technique.
 Using nothing but his sewing machine and his business supplies, Arun began to create amazingly realistic pictures.

 To be sure, it’s hard and painstaking work.
 And it takes a very long time.
 One large mural required three years and 2,836,000 meters of thread to complete.

 Yet Arun’s many sacrifices are finally paying off.
-Now 35 years old, he’s been able to sell his artwork to a world-wide audience, garnering between $220 and $146,853 per “painting.”
+Now 35 years old, he’s been able to sell his artwork to a worldwide audience, garnering between $220 and $146,853 per “painting.”
 And guess what?
 His work has earned him national awards and his fame is spreading around the globe.
-Arun is becoming a famous a famous artist after all.
+Arun is becoming a famous artist after all.

 The Right Thing

 Don’t be discouraged when your goals and dreams are repeatedly blocked and frustrated by family responsibilities.
 It happens to all who are brave enough to raise children.
 While there are children to feed, clothe, nurture, and educate, we are forced to put personal goals on the back-burner.
 It’s the right thing to do, for we are all our families have.